About this site

 This site does not handle payments If we did, we'd need to charge a 30% fee, like other sites do.

 That said, the site will generate invoices for your auction automatically.
-Here's an example of what that looks like.

 You do not need to use this feature -- if you'd prefer to use cash, go right ahead.